barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2020-05-call-of-cthulhu.markdown

   because I didn't think of it before getting Elder Signs involved;
   we'll just have to accept this small retcon.

-- **How many Elder Signs would it take to surround...**
+- **How many Elder Signs would it take to surround Loch Morar?**

-    - Loch Morar: 25
-    - Pingualuit crater: 5
-    - Pantasma: 20
+  25.

 - **That's 250 POW to cut off Gla'aki!
 How can they get that much?**